trevordmiller/hideaway/README.md

 # hideaway

-A Mac app to escape distractions
+A Mac app to escape distractions for a set amount of time

 ## Contributing